Canada Council for the Arts

 Organizations presently receiving core (operating) grants cannot apply to this component.

-You may not apply for activities that occur before your project start date or for activities that receive funding from another Creating, Knowing and Sharing component or Canada Council program.
-You also may not apply for activities on the general list of ineligible activities.
+You can’t apply for activities that occur before your project start date or for activities that receive funding from another Creating, Knowing and Sharing component or Canada Council program.
+You also can’t apply for activities on the general list of ineligible activities.

-Applicants must register on the portal at least 30 days prior to applying.
+If you have not already done so, you must register in the portal at least 30 days before you want to apply.

 Canada: Alberta British Columbia Manitoba New Brunswick Newfoundland and Labrador Northwest Territories Nova Scotia Nunavut Ontario Prince Edward Island Quebec Saskatchewan Yukon